-But don't stop on just your trips or holidays, what about your day to day travel, can you try cycling to work?
+But don't stop on just your trips or holidays, what about your day-to-day travel, can you try cycling to work?
 Can you leave the car at home in place of the train occasionally?
 Can you share your car?
-And even simple actions like ensuring your car tyres are fully inflated can save on fuel, better still the electric car revolution is growing, with more and more affordable car options arising each year.
+And even simple actions like ensuring your car tires are fully inflated can save on fuel, better still the electric car revolution is growing, with more and more affordable car options arising each year.

 What: Regional produce for the win.